fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Returns ``True`` if this session of FontForge has a user interface

-.. function:: registerMenuItem(menu_function, enable_function, data, which_window, shortcut_string, {submenu_names, } menu_name_string)
+.. function:: registerMenuItem(callback, enable, data, context, hotkey, {submenu_names, } name)
+   (Positional interface)

+.. function:: registerMenuItem(callback=, enable=None, data=None, context=, hotkey=None, name=, submenu=None, keyword_only=False)
+   (Keyword interface)
+   :noindex:
+.. function:: registerMenuItem(context=, divider=, submenu=None)
+   (Divider interface)
+   :noindex:

-   If FontForge has a user interface this will add this menu item to FontForge's :ref:`Tool <toolsmenu.tools>` menu, either in the font or the outline glyph view (or both).
+   If FontForge has a user interface this will add this menu item to the FontForge menu(s) specified by the ``context`` parameter.
+This second keyword interface is explained in the ``divider`` section.

+   We also recommend reading the :ref:`Menu <fontforge.plugin_menu>` section of :doc:`Extending FontForge with Python </techref/pyextend>`

+   **Note:** The positional interface is forward-compatible with earlier verions of FontForge.

-   .. object:: menu-function
+   .. object:: callback

       This is the function that will be called when the menu item is activated.
-      It will be passed two arguments, the first is the data value specified here (which may be ``None``, indeed will probably usually be ``None``), and the second is the glyph or font (depending on the window type) from which the menu item was activated.
-Its return value is ignored.
+      It will be passed two arguments, the first is the data value specified here (which defaults to ``None``) and the second is a :class:`fontforge.glyph` or :class:`fontforge.font` object (depending on the ``context``).
+      The callback's return value is ignored.

-   .. object:: enable_function
+   .. object:: enable

-      This may be ``None`` -- in which case the menu item will always be enabled.
-      Otherwise it will be called before the menu pops up on the screen to determine whether this item should be enabled.
-It will be passed the same arguments as above.
-It should return ``True`` if the item should be enabled and ``False`` otherwise.
+      When specified this function is called with the same arguments as ``callback`` right before the menu or submenu is diplayed.
+When it returns ``True`` the menu item will be enabled and when it returns``False`` it will be disabled.
+(When ``enable`` is ``None`` the menu item is always enabled.)

    .. object:: data

-      This can be whatever you want (including ``None``).
-FontForge keeps track of it and passes it to both of the above functions.
-Use it if you need to provide some context for the menu item.
+      ``data`` can be whatever you want; it defaults to ``None``.
+FontForge passes it to both of the above functions.
+It can be used to provide context or default arguments for the function (so that one function can be used for multiple menu items.)

+   .. object:: context

+      Currently this can the string ``"Font"``, the string ``"Glyph"`` or the tuple ``("Font", "Glyph")``). ``"Font"`` will add the menu item to the FontView "Tools" menu or its submenu, while ``"Glyph"`` will add it to the CharView tools menu or its submenu.

+   .. object:: hotkey

+      ``hotkey`` must be either ``None`` or a string in hotkey format, which is the same as the second part of a :ref:`HotKey assignment <HotKeys.hotkeyassign>`.
+      Because hotkeys are a "limited
+      resource" this string is only a `suggestion`; it has no effect when the specified HotKey is already taken.
+Therefore, before picking a candidate HotKey you should at least verify that it is not already used by the relevant window in FontForge.

+      Even when the specified HotKey is taken a user can still specify their own in the HotKeys file.
+You can make this easier to do, now and in the future, by providing the full triplet of names for each "level" using the current interface.

-   .. object:: which_window
+   .. object:: name

-      May be either of the strings ``"Font"`` or ``"Glyph"`` (or the tuple ``("Font", "Glyph")``) and it determines which type of window will have this menu item in its "Tools" menu.
+      ``name`` can be a string but ideally it is a tuple of three strings ``(localized_name, english_name, identifier_string)`` or of two strings ``(english_name, identifier_string)``.
+Use the three-tuple version when your plugin or other extension is localized and the two-tuple version when it is not localized or the user has configured the base locale.

+      **Note:** The ``english_name`` and ``localized_name`` can and should include a *mnemonic*, picked out by a leading underscore.
+However, mnemonics at the top level (so the first ``submenu`` name or the ``name`` if ``submenu`` is ``None``) are taken as a suggestion, similar to the ``hotkey`` argument.
+Please read the sections on Internationalization and Localization and on Mnemonics in Extending FontForge with Python.

+      The ``identifier_string`` should be a single alphanumeric (plus underscores, but no spaces) string to identify this menu item.
+In the future this will serve as the representation of the menu item in menu configuration files, allowing a user or administrator to put the item where they like.
+It should include the name of your plugin or an abbreviation of it.
+For a plugin called "Feature File Helpers" and an item with (English) name "Save Fragment" a reasonable option would be "FeatFileHelp_SaveFragment".
+(This is for the future, as configurable menus are not yet supported by FontForge.)

-   .. object:: shortcut-string
+   .. object:: submenu

+      **Note:** ``submenu`` is a keyword-only argument.

+      ``submenu`` can be any of: ``None``, a string, a two-tuple or three-tuple as with ``name``, or a Python *list* of any of these, with each specifying a level of sub-menu.
+(You cannot specify muitple levels of submenu with a tuple, as this would be ambiguous.)
+The tuple elements are analogous to ``name``: a three-tuple of ``(localized_name, english_name, identifier_string)``, a two-tuple of ``(english_name,
+      identifier_string)``, or a string which is treated as the ``localized_name``.
+Submenus can and should also specify a *mnemonic*.

+      In the future the ``identfier_string`` will allow a whole submenu to be moved to a different location in the menu hierarchy.

-      .. warning:: Deprecated?
+   .. object:: submenu_names

-      May be ``None`` if you do not wish to supply a shortcut.
-Otherwise should be a string like "Menu Name|Cntl-H" (the syntax is defined in the translation section).
+      When using the positional interface, each of these "intermediate" entries can be a three-tuple, two-tuple, or string, corresponding to an entry in the ``submenu`` list.

-   .. object:: submenu-names
+   .. object:: keyword_only

-      You may specify as many of these as you wish (including leaving them out altogether), this allows you to organize the Tools menu into submenus.
-(If a submenu of this name does not currently exist, FontForge will create it).
+      When ``keyword_only`` is ``False`` (the default) the function will attempt to fall back to the positional interface and any reported errors will be relative to that interface.
+If you're having trouble with keyword parameters set ``keyword_only`` to ``True`` to see a more specific error message.

-   .. object:: menu-name
+   .. object:: divider

-      The name that will appear in the menu for this item.
-This will only affect windows created after this command is executed.
-Normally the command will be executed at startup and so it will affect all windows.
+      This special form of the function adds a horizontal line to the menu.
+      The ``context`` keyword is required and ``divider`` must be set to ``True``.
+      If the ``submenu`` keyword is omitted the divider is added to the top level.

 .. function:: registerImportExport(import_function, export_function, data, name, extension, [extension_list])